-The bill proposes to rename the State Commission for Human Rights to the Alaska State Commission for Civil Rights, reflecting a shift in terminology.
+This bill proposes to rename the State Commission for Human Rights to the Alaska State Commission for Civil Rights, reflecting a shift in terminology.
 It includes provisions for the removal of commissioners, allowing the governor to remove a commissioner for cause, which encompasses incompetence, neglect of duty, and misconduct.
-The bill also mandates that the commission review civil rights issues annually and produce a report by November 15 each year, which will be made available to the public electronically and shared with the governor and legislature.
+The bill mandates that the governor provide a copy of the charges and allow the commissioner an opportunity for defense before removal.
+Additionally, it requires the commission to produce an annual report by November 15 each year, detailing civil rights issues encountered and potentially recommending legislative actions.

 Statutes affected: